mkarzel/heroes/README.md

 How to run server:

-- Install NodeJS and npm
+- Install Node.js and npm
 - Open terminal in the project folder and type "npm i" to install dependencies and "npm start" to start server.